mkp170791/numpy/doc/neps/nep-0012-missing-data.rst

     >>> np.sum(a+b, skipna=(0,1))
     12

-Differences with numpy.ma
+Differences with numpy_demo.ma
 =========================

-The computational model that numpy.ma uses does not strictly adhere to either the NA or the IGNORE model.
+The computational model that numpy_demo.ma uses does not strictly adhere to either the NA or the IGNORE model.
 This section exhibits some examples of how these differences affect simple computations.
 This information will be very important for helping users navigate between the systems,